ARoese/C2UMP-manager/README.md

  **check installation status**: Does about what you would expect.
 Analyzes your game files to report whether or not the plugin loader is installed, if there is a disabled installation, and lists any plugins that are currently installed.

- **install plugins**: Allows the automatic installation of certain mods.
-Currently, only the c2server mod is available here.
-There is no automatic way to remove these mods, but it's as simple as deleting them from the Plugins folder (or the Plugins folder itself)
+ **install plugins**: Allows the automatic installation of plugins made by Zain.
+Currently, this includes the c2 server mod and the asset loader.
+Allows opening of the plugins folder, wherever it may be, to install other plugins or uninstall plugins.

+ **install mods**: Allows the automatic installation of mods made by the UMP team.
+Currently, installs the example map, ffa_townsquare, and the debug menu together.
+If the plugins requires for mods are not installed, they will be installed automatically.

 # Q&A